-Hoping for a much better life outside the racially oppressive South and Alexandria, Louisiana where Arnaud Wendell Bontemps was born, the middle class Bontemps family moved to the Watts community just south of Los Angeles.
+Hoping for a much better life outside the racially oppressive South and Alexandria, Louisiana where Arnaud Wendell Bontemps was born on October 13, 1902, the middle class Bontemps family moved to the Watts community just south of Los Angeles.
 They soon abandoned Catholicism and became devout Seventh Day Adventists.
 Bontemps’ mother was a schoolteacher and his father, a bricklayer, was determined to have the family assimilate into the dominant white culture.
 In 1923, Bontemps graduated from Pacific Union College, an Adventist school in California, and found work in the US Post Office.
 He next used his church connections to secure a teaching job at the Harlem Academy in New York City in 1924.

 Bontemps’ arrival in the metropolis coincided with the height of the Harlem Renaissance and—inspired by the creative energy that surrounded him, and encouraged by his associates—over the next three years he wrote poetry that garnered the Alexander Pushkin Prize from Opportunity, the journal of the National Urban League) and the Poetry Prize from The Crisis, the publication of the National Association for the Advancement of Colored People (NAACP).
 Married in 1926 to a former student, Bontemps published his first novel, God Sends Sunday (1931), a racy tale of a jockey’s hectic life based on some of the true experiences of his Uncle Buddy, was followed by the award-winning “A Summer Tragedy” (1932), a broadly anthologized, unsentimental short story concerning elderly married Mississippi Delta sharecroppers who commit suicide.
 During this period he forged lasting friendships with Langston Hughes and Countee Cullen.
 Eventually, the Great Depression dispersed talented Harlemites like Bontemps who returned to the South to teach in the early 1930s at Oakwood Junior College, another Adventist school.